 There does seem to be a convention in these cases that causalities are remembered on no more than one parish war memorial.
 Therefore, Lopen PCC have agreed to his proposal that we seek to add only the brothers George Greenham and William Henry Greenham to our memorial - as they are currently not named on any other parish war memorial.
 George is mentioned on the Plymouth Naval Memorial and William is listed on the Loos Memorial.
 This seems like the most appropriate way forward.

-The PCC also accepted Rev Hicks suggestion that in principle, the PCC and Parish Council should share the costs equally.
+The PCC also accepted Rev Hicks' suggestion that in principle, the PCC and Parish Council should share the costs equally.
 He hopes that the PC might agree to this principle as well.

 Rev Hicks states that the next steps are roughly as follows:-